Grave Markers, Memorials and MonumentsHow to Shop and What to Look For

 Remember, you don’t have to rush.
 The marker will not be installed until after the funeral so you don’t need to make a snap decision.
 Even when the death has already happened, you can take your time and shop around.

 What’s the Difference?
-Grave marker, headstone, and gravestone are often used interchangeably.
+Grave markers, headstones, and gravestones are often used interchangeably.
 In general, these all refer to any type of memorial that is placed on a grave.
 Cemeteries will often use the term “monument” to refer to any memorial that is upright.
 “Markers” generally refer to memorials that lie flat or are beveled.
 Companion markers are made for two people.

 What can make the selection of a grave marker difficult is the wide range of styles, colors, and materials that are available.
-Having many choices is actually a good thing though since it allows you to create a memorial that truly reflects the personality of the deceased and expresses the impact he or she made on the lives of those who knew and cared about them.
+Having many choices is a good thing, though, since it allows you to create a memorial that truly reflects the deceased’s personality and expresses the impact he or she made on the lives of those who knew and cared about them.

 To help guide you through the selection process, here are six easy steps to buying a grave marker.
-To learn more about markers, the styles available, materials used, and see design tips, click here.
+Click here to learn more about markers, the styles available, materials used, and design tips.

 Shopping for a Grave Marker